7 Creepy Crawly Garden Spider Facts

-- An egg sac produced by a female banded garden spider may contain more than 1,000 eggs.
+It’s a good idea to get used to spiders existing in your garden, because they have pretty big families.
+An egg sac produced by a female banded garden spider may contain more than 1,000 eggs.

 Despite having eight eyes, these creatures have relatively poor vision.
 They are better at picking up vibrations.
 Sometimes they leave their web, attach themselves to it with a single silk strand, and pounce when they feel the vibration of prey caught in the web.

-- Put out the welcome mat for garden spiders with these four tips:
+If you’ve enjoyed these spider facts and want to attract spiders, there are a few methods you can try.
+Put out the welcome mat for garden spiders with these four tips:

 - Lay mulch to create protection and humidity.